QuKunLab/SSc-ATAC-seq/README.md

 ## 1. Requirement

-We analyzed the scRNA-seq data in a Linux system with R (version 3.5.0) and Python (version 2.7) enviroment.
+We analyzed the scRNA-seq data in a Linux system with Python (version 2.7) enviroment.
 The following software and packages are also required:

 software	version	enviroment
 numpy 1.11.0 python